Lorraine Kelly: Other television roles

 During 1994–1995, Kelly also presented Carlton magazine programme After 5.
 She appeared on Lily Savage's Blankety Blank in 2001.
-Kelly presented Liquid News, the spin-off Liquid Eurovision and became the national spokeswoman for the United Kingdom during the collation of votes at the Eurovision Song Contest, in both 2003 and 2004, replacing the long-serving Colin Berry.
+Kelly presented Liquid News, the spin-off Liquid Eurovision and became the national spokeswoman for the United Kingdom during the collation of votes at the Eurovision Song Contest, in both 2003 and 2004.

 She was parodied by Dawn French in the TV sitcom Absolutely Fabulous as a stereotypical daytime TV news reporter for series 1 in 1992; this role was reprised for the film in 2016.
 She has made several appearances on Have I Got News for You including as guest presenter.
 From 2004, Kelly co-presented This Morning with Phillip Schofield, on Mondays and Fridays, to allow Fern Britton to spend more time with her family, but she left in March 2006.

 Kelly guest hosted an episode of The Friday Night Project on Channel 4.
 She also guest hosted The New Paul O'Grady Show and returned three other times from 2006 to 2008, owing to sheer popularity.
 Kelly also hosted the annual Glenfiddich Spirit of Scotland Awards in 2005 and 2006 for STV.
 In 2006, Kelly filmed an ITV documentary programme Secrets Revealed – DNA Stories, made by STV Productions, and broadcast on Sky Real Lives.
 A second series was shown on the channel in 2008.

 In 2010, Kelly filmed a six-part documentary series Lorraine Kelly's Big Fat Challenge shown on Bio.
 The series featured Kelly and a team of experts putting 'Britain's fattest family', the Chawner family, through their paces to lose weight and transform their lives.
 Daughter Emma Chawner is best known for her unsuccessful appearances on The X Factor.
 Also in 2010, in conjunction with the Missing People charity, Sky and STV produced a new documentary series hosted by Kelly, about missing mothers.
 This series followed the success of Sky's previous successful missing person series Missing Children: Lorraine Kelly Investigates.

 Kelly has also made acting appearances in the Scottish sitcom Still Game and the soap opera River City.
 In 2021, Kelly interviewed Gurdeep Pandher.
 In 2024, Kelly appeared on the fifth series of The Masked Singer.
 She was unmasked as "Owl" in the fifth episode, and later appeared a guest panellist in the seventh episode.